Dadudekc/SWARM/social/README.md

 ## Logging

-All operations are logged in JSON format:
+All operations are logged using the core logging system:
+- Centralized logging through `dreamos.core.logging`
 - Platform-specific log files in `logs/`
 - Daily log rotation
 - Detailed metadata and error tracking